apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes-part3.md

 Welcome to the third and final part of our blog series on building a scalable, self-managed streaming infrastructure with Beam and Flink.
 In our previous post, we delved into the scale of our streaming platforms, highlighting our capacity to manage over 40,000 streaming jobs and process upwards of 10 million events per second.
 This impressive scale sets the stage for the challenge we address today: the intricate task of resource allocation in a dynamic streaming environment.

-In this blog post [Talat Uyarer (Architect / Senior Principal Engineer)](https://www.linkedin.com/in/talatuyarer/), [Rishabh Kedia (Principal Engineer)](https://www.linkedin.com/in/rishabhkedia/) describe more details about our Autoscaler.
+In this blog post [Talat Uyarer (Architect / Senior Principal Engineer)](https://www.linkedin.com/in/talatuyarer/) and [Rishabh Kedia (Principal Engineer)](https://www.linkedin.com/in/rishabhkedia/) describe more details about our Autoscaler.
 Imagine a scenario where your streaming system is inundated with fluctuating workloads.
 Our case presents a unique challenge, as our customers, equipped with firewalls distributed globally, generate logs at various times of the day.
 This results in workloads that not only vary by time but also escalate over time due to changes in settings or the addition of new cybersecurity solutions from PANW.
 Furthermore, updates to our codebase necessitate rolling out changes across all streaming jobs, leading to a temporary surge in demand as the system processes unprocessed data.

 <img class="center-block"
 src="/images/blog/apache-beam-flink-and-kubernetes-part3/resource-allocation.png"